Grahamabama/Cuba-Libre/README.md

 # Cuba-Libre
-Simulate AI Flowcharts for Cuba Libre in Python
+Simulates AI Flowcharts for Cuba Libre in Python